 - It is critical to look at the political economy of redistribution in electoral democraties outside the West - First, the breakdown of the left-right class-based party system observed in the West between 1950-1980 and 1990-2020 may not hold in other parts of the world.
 E.g. in India or Brasil, one observes a move toward a more class-based party system since the 1980s-1990s (to some extent, and despite adverse international trends making redistributive policies hard to conduct).
 I.e. different political strategies and coalitions can make difference. - Next, the structure of class-based vs identity-based conflict can take various forms and ought to be analyzed in a comparative spirit.

-E.g. anti-Muslim cleavages play a key role in India and are in a way closer. - E.g. anti-Muslim cleavages play a key role in India and are in a way closer to the European identity-based conflicts than to the US racial divide.
+E.g. anti-Muslim cleavages play a key role in India and are in a way closer to the European identity-based conflicts than to the US racial divide.

 - India's party system.
-INC (Congress) was the independance party and used to be the dominant catch-all party. - Beginning in the 1980s-1990s, the BJP (nationalist Hindu party) built its strategy against the Muslim minority and against the extension of the quota system from SC-ST (Scheduled Castes, Schedules Tribes) to OBC (other backward classes, including Muslims) - As a consequence, BJP has developped as an upper-caste, upper-class party, while Congress and left parties (socialist or low-caste parties like BSP) attract both the votes of the poor Muslims & the poor Hindus Western democracies, where poor minority & poor majority voters generally do not vote for the same parties - This illustrates the role of institutions & ideology to build coalitions - See Banerjee-Gethin-Piketty, Growing Cleavages in India?
+INC (Congress) was the independence party and used to be the dominant catch-all party. - Beginning in the 1980s-1990s, the BJP (nationalist Hindu party) built its strategy against the Muslim minority and against the extension of the quota system from SC-ST (Scheduled Castes, Schedules Tribes) to OBC (other backward classes, including Muslims) - As a consequence, BJP has developped as an upper-caste, upper-class party, while Congress and left parties (socialist or low-caste parties like BSP) attract both the votes of the poor Muslims & the poor Hindus ≠ Western democracies, where poor minority & poor majority voters generally do not vote for the same parties - This illustrates the role of institutions & ideology to build coalitions - See Banerjee-Gethin-Piketty, Growing Cleavages in India?
 Evidence from the Changing Structure of Electorates 1962-2014, Economic and Political Weekly, 2019 (WID.world WP)